×

 "Our disciplined view of the listed infrastructure universe uses thresholds for infrastructure-driven revenue, cash flow stability and liquidity."

 Shane is a Portfolio Manager on all Global Infrastructure strategies at ClearBridge Investments.
-He joined ClearBridge in 2020 and has 28 years of investment industry experience.
+He joined the firm in 2010 and has 29 years of investment industry experience.

-Prior to joining ClearBridge, Shane was a Portfolio Manager and Senior Portfolio Analyst at RARE Infrastructure Limited, which became part of ClearBridge in 2020; Director, Infrastructure Securities at Hastings Funds Management; Portfolio Manager and Investment Analyst at Tribeca Investment Partners; and an Investment Analyst at AMP Capital Investors.
+Shane was a Portfolio Manager and Senior Portfolio Analyst at RARE Infrastructure Limited, which became part of ClearBridge in 2020.
+Prior to joining the firm, he was a Director, Infrastructure Securities at Hastings Funds Management; a Portfolio Manager and Investment Analyst at Tribeca Investment Partners; and an Investment Analyst at AMP Capital Investors.

 Shane received a Master of Commerce in advanced finance from the University of New South Wales and a Bachelor of Business from the University of Technology Sydney.